Indigenous Procurement Opportunities – The Missing Link in Indigenous Procurement Success?

 I have to admit that at times, it is a real struggle not to feel as if I am on my soap box when I talk about Indigenous Procurement and why I really don’t think it should be so difficult.
 Sometimes I feel as if I am a lone voice out in the desert.

 After all, I have seen success and contributed to success in a former role.

 Thus, when I set out with my own procurement advisory firm, I decided to do something in the Indigenous procurement space.

 Because I saw what a difference it made when we combined procurement leadership and opportunity.

 I saw the rewards of building trust and long term relationships.

-I was privileged to attend a Codeswitch event in 2016 as a guest.
+Way back in 2016, I was privileged to attend a Codeswitch event as a guest.
 To be honest, as a start up business owner, I could not afford the ticket and was so incredibly glad that I got a free ticket.

 I sat in the room listening to inspiring stories, challenges and really amazing achievements.
 And I started writing about what Indigenous Procurement is and what it is not.

 The key theme that came up time and time again was – access or lack thereof to…